How to Care for Cast Iron Cookware

 How do I get stuck on food off?

 You can use a special cast iron scrubber or a crumpled piece of tin foil to help get any stuck foods off.
-Another way is to put a bit of water in the pan and set it on the stovetop to heat up.
+I like a standard scrub brush.
+If you find the food is extremely stuck on, another trick is to put a bit of water in the pan and set it on the stovetop to heat up.
 When the water is hot begin scrubbing the food off.
 The heat from the stove will help lift off the stuck-on food.

 Shop This Post